gchure/phd/src/chapter_02/section_05_results.md

 the contribution from the inducer concentration, and the last the effect of the repressor copy number.
-We note that elsewhere, this free energy has been dubbed the Bohr parameter since such families of curves are analogous to the shifts in hemoglobin binding curves at different pH known as the Bohr effect [@mirny2010; @phillips2015; @einav2016].
+We note that elsewhere, this free energy has been dubbed the Bohr parameter since such families of curves are analogous to the shifts in hemoglobin binding curves at different pHs, known as the Bohr effect [@mirny2010; @phillips2015; @einav2016].

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instead of analyzing each induction curve individually, the free energy provides